 - Real-time diagnostic of inventory (replaces ContentSpy), policy (replaces PolicySpy), and client cache.

-There are two ways to install Support Center tools on your computer:
+There are two ways to install Support Center on your computer:

-- Manually install support center tool using the supportcenterinstaller.msi
+- Manually install the support center using the supportcenterinstaller.msi installer.

-- Automate the deployment of Support Center using SCCM
+- Automate the deployment of Support Center using Configuration Manager.

-We will now look at the steps to manually install Support Center Tool.
+We will now look at the steps to manually install Support Center.
 The support center tool installer is located in

 Run the SupportCenterInstaller.msi file on your computer.
-On the Configuration Manager support center support screen, click I accept the license terms and click Install.
+On the Configuration Manager support center support screen, click I accept the license terms and select Install.

 Wait while the installation completes.
 Click Finish to complete the installation.